Home » Hoysala Temples: India’s Newest UNESCO Heritage Sites

 When girls visit temples in India it is better to wear something that covers the shoulders and knees and not wear something like short shorts or miniskirts.

-What are the timing of Halebidu temple to visit?
+What is the timing of the Halebidu Temple visit?

 What makes the Hoysala temples so special?

-With their fine carving, the star shaped platforms and the soap stone used in construction the temples are architectural master pieces.
+With their fine carving, the star-shaped platforms, and the soapstone used in the construction the temples are architectural masterpieces.

 Which of the following is most famous?

-The famous temples are the Chennakeshava Temple in in Halebidu, Belur, and the the Hoysaleshwara Kesava Temple Temple in Somnathpura
+The famous temples are the Chennakeshava Temple in Halebidu, Belur, and the Hoysaleshwara Kesava Temple Temple in Somnathpura

 At what time of the year is it better to travel?

-The best period is from October to March for a nice weather.
+The best period is from October to March for nice weather.

 Is it possible to have a guide?

-Yes, it is possible to have guide tours almost everywhere and it is highly suggested to take them for a ride in order to gain a proper insight into the temples.
+Yes, it is possible to have guided tours almost everywhere and it is highly suggested to take them for a ride to gain a proper insight into the temples.

 References: